merginit/merginit.com/src/lib/blog/posts/18062025-idempotency.md

   import AudioNativePlayer from '$lib/components/AudioNativePlayer.svelte';
 </script>

-# A Practical Guide to Idempotency
+# A Practical Guide to Idempotency: The Key to Building Resilient and Trustworthy APIs

 <AudioNativePlayer />